Google search results now available in Apple’s iMessage app drawer

-Google today launched a new version of its iOS app, and added iMessage support to share links from Google search results without leaving the default messaging app for iPhones and iPads, representing Google’s latest effort to extend its family of apps into the iOS operating system.
-The Google iMessage app can share things like GIFs and all matter of information.
-After you type in your search with the Google iMessage app, it can send particular links found in a search or cards such as a business listing, video, map, or definition of a word or phrase.
+Google today launched a new version of its iOS app and added iMessage support to share links from Google search results without leaving the default messaging app for iPhones and iPads, representing Google’s latest effort to extend its family of apps into the iOS operating system.
+The Google iMessage app can share things like GIFs and all manner of information.
+After you type your search into the Google iMessage app, it can send particular links found in a search or cards such as a business listing, video, map, or definition of a word or phrase.

 Support for Google app searches of related content when using Safari and the ability to drag and drop content to and from the Google app on an iPad were also added today.